jj0tyu/GrowCircle/README.md

-This is he "draw-picture" repository.
+This is he "GrowCircle" repository.
-We enjoy the "drawing"!
+We enjoy the "Growing"!